 06 Feb Assessing the Privacy and Ethical Impacts of new technologies: the RAMSES project case study

-With our experience in privacy and ethics, we support responsible innovation and the operationalisation of privacy and data protection in practice.
+With expertise in privacy, data protection and ethics, Trilateral support responsible innovation and the operationalisation of privacy and data protection.
 A prime example of our work in this area is the use of a Privacy and Ethics Impact Assessment in the RAMSES project.

 The RAMSES project

-The RAMSES project is a collaboration of 11 partners which aims to design, develop and deploy law enforcement intelligence tools and a platform, which will support investigations and information-sharing regarding cybercrime across Europe, particularly banking Trojans and ransomware.
-RAMSES is envisioned as a means of optimising and enhancing intelligence work by law enforcement agencies and will operate with data submitted by officers, as well as with information from the surface and dark web.
+The RAMSES project is a collaboration between 11 European partners that will design, develop and deploy a law enforcement intelligence gathering platform, together with web crawler tools.
+The technology will support investigations and information-sharing regarding cybercrime across Europe, particularly banking Trojans and ransomware.
+RAMSES is envisioned as a means of optimising and enhancing intelligence work by law enforcement agencies and will operate with data collected from the surface and dark web.

-In the RAMSES project, Trilateral chose to apply an integrated and combined Privacy and Ethics Impact Assessment.
-Those are applied to the RAMSES system and tools as a sure way to achieve responsible use and innovation.
+In the RAMSES project, Trilateral chose to apply an integrated and combined Privacy and Ethics Impact Assessment as a way to achieve responsible use and innovation.

-Like all tools that collect and process potentially personal data, RAMSES may interact with the rights and freedoms of individuals – in this case cybercrime victims, perpetrators or Internet users.
-The envisioned use of RAMSES as a law enforcement investigation tool for ransomware and banking Trojan horse infections required a methodical assurance of the project’s responsible innovation activities and the incorporation of privacy-by-design approach during the technology development and a consideration of data ethics to create a proportionate tool for related law enforcement activities.
+Like all tools that collect and process potentially personal data, RAMSES may interact with the rights and freedoms of individuals – in this case, cybercrime victims, perpetrators or other Internet users.
+The envisioned use of RAMSES as a law enforcement investigation tool for ransomware and banking Trojans requires a privacy-by-design approach during the technology development and a consideration of data ethics to create a proportionate tool for related law enforcement activities.

 The Privacy and Ethics Impact Assessment was the tool of choice for these tasks.